Update: ‘Release Date’ section updated.

 On October 6, 2021, Mazda announced five new SUV launches globally by 2023.
-It confirmed that the U.S. will get three models, one of which will be the ‘Mazda CX-70.’
-Here’s what you can expect from the future Mazda SUV:
+It confirmed that the U.S. will get three models, one of which will be the Mazda CX-70, which will feature electrification.
+Recently, Mazda decided to postpone the CX-70 launch to Spring 2024, so that further resources may be allocated for the CX-90, which has received a positive initial response from American buyers.
+Here’s what you can expect from the electrified future Mazda SUV:

 Design & Interior

-The CX-70, like the upcoming Mazda CX-90, will be a model designed and developed mainly for North America.
-Mazda has said that the CX-70 will be a wide-body, two-row SUV belonging to the mid-size segment.
+The CX-70, like the Mazda CX-90, will be a model designed and developed mainly for North America.
+Mazda has mentioned that the CX-70 will be a wide-body, two-row SUV belonging to the mid-size segment.
 Targeted at customers who prefer SUVs that are larger than the CX-60 and offer a big presence, the CX-70 will have proportions “optimized for US consumers with expanded interior cabin and cargo spaces.”

 The traction battery pack powering the electric motor will likely be a 17.8 kWh lithium-ion unit positioned between the axles and as low as possible for a low center of gravity.
 It could provide an EPA-est. range of between 25 and 30 miles.
 The working of the plug-in hybrid system could be similar to the CX-60 PHEV, shown in the video above.

 The CX-70 PHEV, thanks to its electric motor, should make city driving effortless, offering plenty of torque low down the range.
 The benefit of silent operation is unmissable, while the lack of a turbo should make the throttle response feel a bit sharper, and the build-up more linear.
 The plug-in hybrid system, in EV mode, wouldn’t wake anyone, say when backing out of the driveway late at night!